Test Your Knowledge

 A waterfall 56 feet wide and 17 feet high serves as the backdrop for a statue of the Goddess Diana playing with three small children and a goose.
 Where is this concave curtain of water?

 At the northeast corner of the Intercontinental Hotel (overlooking Wornall Road and Brush Creek).

-A pig is one of the most popular fountain statues on the Country Club Plaza.
+A boar is one of the most popular statues on the Country Club Plaza.
+The original is in Florence, Italy.
 It serves as a life-size piggy bank for donations to Children's Mercy Hospital.
-The Boar Fountain on 47th Street near Wornall Road also is unusual for what other reason?
+The Boar on 47th Street near Wornall Road also is unusual for what other reason?

 The pig's shiny nose.
 It has become traditional for passersby to rub it for good luck.

 Haff Circle Mirror Pool and Fountain, located on Meyer Boulevard across from the main entrance to Swope Park, is named for all-but-forgotten lawyer Delbert J. Haff.
 What was his historical importance.

 Haff's work as Park Board attorney overcame legal obstacles to the acquisition of land for Kansas City's pioneering system of parks and boulevards.

 What fountain has been seen live on television more often and in more American cities than any other Kansas City fountain?
 And who paid for it?